adhisandira/Excel-Powerbi-Dashboard-Project/perfume-sales-analysis/README.md

 ### 3. Data Visualization
 An interactive dashboard was developed in Power BI to analyze:
 - Sales distribution by perfume type
-- Revenue and volume by gender segment
+- Sales and units sold by gender segment
 - Brand performance comparison
 - Pricing patterns and sales behavior
 - Seller distribution by geographic location